Have you been charged with XPCA or XPCD whilst in control of a Motor Vehicle.

 A “prescribed illicit drug” includes methylamphetamine (ice or speed), MDMA, and THC in any concentration (see s 3(1)).
 Unlike alcohol, any trace of a prescribed illicit drug found in an blood sample contravenes the law.

-The definition of “prescribed concentration of alcohol” is found in s 3(1) RSA, it is:
+The definition of “prescribed concentration of alcohol” is found at s 3(1) RSA, it is:

-Any more than the above limit is considered exceeding the PCA.
+Any more than the above limit is considered XPCA.

 Under section 55 of the RSA the police can request a person submit to the collection of a blood sample for analysis if it appears that the person is unable to furnish the required sample of breath on medical grounds or due to a physical disability or if the instrument used to analyse breath is incapable of measuring the concentration of alcohol present for any reason.